 Lance Stroll, who is competing in Formula One currently, is a Belgian-Canadian.
 He was born on 29 October 1998 to a billionaire Canadian businessman Lawrence Stroll and his fashion designer Belgian wife, Claire-Ann Callens.
 Stroll races under the Canadian flag while holding both Canadian and Belgian citizenships.

-Having previously driven for Williams, Stroll now races for Racing Point.
+Having previously driven for Williams, Stroll now races for Aston Martin.
 He won the 2014 Italian F4 Championship when driving for Prema Powerteam.
 With the same team, Stroll also won the F3 class Toyota Racing Series Champion’s title in 2015 and the FIA European Formula 3 championship in 2016.

-Stroll joined the Ferrari Driver Academy in 2010 and was with them till 2015.
+Stroll joined the Ferrari Driver Academy in 2010 and was with them until 2015.
 Winning a podium finish in the 2017 Azerbaijan Grand Prix, he became the second-youngest driver to finish a Formula One race on the podium.
-With the 3rd place finish in the event, he also became the youngest driver to finish on a podium.
+With the 3rd place finish in the event, he also became the youngest driver to finish on a podium in Baku.

 In 2020, Stroll took his first pole position at the Turkish Grand Prix on 15th November.
 He also took part in endurance racing on his way to Formula One.
 He participated in the 24 Hours of Daytona in 2016 and 2018.